mautrix/docs/bridges/python/setup/index.md

      packages.
 See the [optional dependencies page](../optional-dependencies.md)
      for more info.
 3. Continue from step #3 of production setup.
+4. For linting: `pip install -r dev-requirements.txt` to install Black, isort and pre-commit, then install the Git hook with `pre-commit install`.
+This will ensure that code is properly formatted when you commit, to avoid having to fix linting errors when the CI complains.

 ### Upgrading (development setup)
 0. Make sure you're in the virtualenv (`source .venv/bin/activate`).